How to hire employees in Canada through an employer of record (EOR) [2024]

 What are the mandatory benefits for Canadian employees?

-Canada’s employment standards and regulations provides the following mandatory employee benefits:
+Canada’s employment standards and regulations provide the following mandatory employee benefits:

 • Pension